-Walmart Big Save Event Starts Now In Competition With Amazon Prime Day
+Walmart Big Save Event Starts Now in Competition With Amazon Prime Day

 In more Walmart news, the retailer recently launched its paid membership service, Walmart+.
 For $12.95 per month, you get free unlimited delivery, member prices on fuel, streamlined store shopping and more.
 You can start a 15-day free trial now.

 Walmart's Big Save event will take place during a month of multiple sale events.
-Amazon's Prime Day and Target's Deal Days will also offer big deals on Oct.
+Amazon Prime Day and Target's Deal Days will also offer big deals on Oct.
 13 and 14.

 Here are some Walmart deals already on sale: